MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/ftir.md

 * Save all data (each spectrum must be indvidually selected and saved)
 * Close OMNIC
 * Log off workstation
+* Put cover on crystal plate and clamp in place using pressure tower
 * Do not switch off (the manufacturer recommends leaving the instrument powered when not in use)

 ### <a name="materials"></a> Compatible materials: